Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Frequency-Domain Theory

-The combined power spectral density associated with each harmonic, $|\hat{A}_\omega(z,\Omega)|^2+|\hat{A}_{2\omega}(z,\Omega)|^2$ is plotted in Fig. \ref{fig:jepsd}(a), for the parameters used in Fig. \ref{fig:jetheory}.
-The white dotted lines correspond to a semi-empirical formula for the spectral half-width based on the arguments made above,
+The combined power spectral density associated with each harmonic, $|\hat{A}_\omega(z,\nu)|^2+|\hat{A}_{2\omega}(z,\nu)|^2$ is plotted in Fig.~\ref{fig:jepsd}(a), for the parameters used in Fig.~\ref{fig:jetheory}.
+The white dotted lines in Fig.~\ref{fig:jepsd}(a) correspond to a heuristic formula for the spectral width based on the arguments made above,

-where $\bar{N}_\omega = 2z\left[z_\mathrm{NL}^{-1}-L_\mathrm{conv}^{-1}(\infty)\right]$, $\bar{N}_{2\omega} = \bar{N}_\omega + 1$, and $z_\mathrm{NL}=\pi\nu(0)/\kappa A_\omega(0,0)$.
-Here $\Delta f(0)$ was chosen to correspond to the $- 50$ dB level.
-Eqn. \ref{eqn:je_bandwidth} is a reasonable estimate of the spectral broadening due to quasi-static $\chi^{(2)}$ interactions; we numerically verified that the accuracy of this equation holds as we varied the pulse energy and phase-mismatch over several orders of magnitude.
-As the field envelopes evolve in the waveguide, the bandwidth associated with each harmonic is observed to be constant for $z\ll z_\mathrm{NL}$, and to grow linearly for $z\gg z_\mathrm{NL}$.
-Furthermore, the power spectral density associated with each harmonic exhibits interference fringes that become more finely patterned with increasing $z$, as expected from the qualitative picture discussed previously.
-We note here that the harmonics merge for $z>3.5$ mm, which enables $f$-$2f$ interferometry in the region of spectral overlap.